robinrob/rsmithio/_posts/2018-02-06-whats-so-fun-about-programming.md

 ---

-I wouldn't be the first to discuss this question but it's something I've often thought about, and having made great great efforts in the past to cross over from a different field into software development, often asked myself.
+I wouldn't be the first to discuss this question but it's something I've often thought about, and having made great efforts in the past to cross over from a different field into software development, often asked myself.
 I'm worried that I'm about to come off as a bit of a [pseud](https://en.wikipedia.org/wiki/List_of_regular_mini-sections_in_Private_Eye#Pseuds_Corner) though.

 I'm going to be biased, but it seems to me that programmers are on average relatively highly-motivated, and